Barbie Logo

 Barbie LogoBarbie Logo PNG

-The first children’s toy for girls appeared and at the same time got a recognizable Barbie logo, which underwent a series of changes, retained its recognizability, modern look, and compliance with the new requirements.
-The color and style of the logo are a reflection of the target consumer and its gender characteristics.
+The first children’s toy for girls appeared and at the same time received the recognizable Barbie logo, which, undergoing a series of changes, retained its recognizability, modern look, and compliance with new requirements.
+The color and style of the logo reflect the target consumer and their gender identity.

 Barbie: Brand overview

 Barbie is a doll beloved by many generations of girls.
 Her full name is Barbara Millicent Roberts.
-It was developed in 1959 in the United States.
-The doll’s author for children from three to fourteen years old is Ruth Handler, the wife of Elliot Handler, the owner of the toy company Mattel.
+She was developed in 1959 in the USA.
+The doll’s creator for children aged three to fourteen is Ruth Handler, wife of Elliott Handler, owner of the toy manufacturing company Mattel.

 Meaning and History